 How do I sign up for the Exam?

 Attached is an application form for the Exam.
-Complete the form and attach the required documentation.
+Complete the form and supply payment information.
+You can mail the form with payment to NAHI, 4426 5th Street, Bradenton, FL 34207 or fax form to (941)-896-3187.
+The cost to take the CRI exam is $200.
 Once the application is received, NAHI staff will send you an Exam confirmation via email.
 Be sure to list an email address you check regularly.
 This confirmation will include a phone number you will need to call to schedule your Exam.

 What do I need to bring with on the Exam day?